Function 02 / 07 · Build

 What Build means.

-Build is the work of making the way the work gets done.
+Build is the work of designing how the work gets done across both populations.
 Not the work of buying tools.
 Not the work of writing scripts.
-The work of designing the workflows, macros, decision trees, and routing logic that turn a customer's request into a resolution, and maintaining that scaffolding as the work changes.
+The work of architecting the workflows, macros, decision trees, routing logic, and AI prompt structure that turn a customer's request into a resolution.
+The human stack and the AI stack as one design, not two.

 Most CX teams inherit a macro library nobody owns.
 Workflows that were correct 18 months ago.
 Routing rules written by an admin who's no longer there.
 Decision trees that don't match the product anymore.
 The team navigates around the parts that don't work and the operation calcifies.

 That's the gap Build names.
 The tools have configuration; nobody owns it.
+The AI has a prompt; the vendor owns it.
 Workflows have logic; nobody maintains it.
-The operation runs on accumulated history rather than considered design.
+The operation runs on accumulated history on one side and vendor decisions on the other, rather than considered design.
 New product changes don't flow through.
-Drift becomes the default.
+Drift becomes the default on both sides.

-Haven's Build module starts with the workflow audit.
-What's used.
+Haven's Build module starts with the workflow and prompt audit.
+What macros are used.
+What the AI is doing in the same scenarios.
 What's stale.
-What's missing.
-The macro library, the routing rules, the decision trees: all named, all tracked, all owned.
-A maintenance cadence replaces accumulation.
+What's drifting between the two.
+The macro library, the routing rules, the decision trees, the AI prompt structure: all named, all tracked, all owned in one place.
+A maintenance cadence replaces accumulation on both sides.

 The operation gets simpler over time, not more complex.
-Each product change has a flow-through to the operation.
+Each product change has a flow-through to the human stack and the AI stack.
 Each new capability has a place to live.
+The handoff seam becomes a designed surface, not an accident.

 03